lunakittyyy/GTMumbleLink/README.md

 # Reasons to use Mumble over built-in voice chat
 - Gorilla Tag's voice chat settings results in extremely low audio quality as compared to Mumble
-- Mumble has morw accurate positional audio effects
+- Mumble has more accurate positional audio effects
 - Mumble's positional audio distances and volumes are configurable
 - All the features and customizability of Mumble without losing positional features